basings/OsmAnd-custom-map-styles/README.md

 You can download the file by > right click [UniMap.xml](https://raw.githubusercontent.com/basings/OsmAnd-custom-map-styles/main/UniMap.xml) > Save Link as... > Done

+In case "open with" does not show osmand, try another file browser.
+GrapheneOS's Files for example can't open it (anymore) yet Material Files can open an xml file with osmand.

 ## Map Styles

 ### UniMap